ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 icmp.resptime > 0.04
 ```

 to display only the packets with a response time greater than 0.04 seconds.
+(Note: this is a "generated field" that is computed by Wireshark, so it appears inside `[ ]`.
+The ICMP packet header does not actually include a response time field.)

 You can also apply a filter directly from the packet detail pane.
 For example, right-click on the destination MAC address in any packet, and you will see an "Apply as filter" option.
 You can choose "Apply as Filter > Selected" to apply a display filter that only shows packets that have the same value as the selected packet for that field, or you can choose "Apply as Filter > Not Selected" to only display packets that have a *different* value from the selected packet for that field.